 The fare will run about S$35 to most hotels in the city.

 Relax and dont worry about the taxi.
 They are all very clean and very courteous.
 While your in SIN, you'll come to rely on them.
 They are very inexpensive to get around the city, but you can only catch them at designated taxi stands, not at every street corner like New York.

-Enjoy Singapore! almost 8 years ago
+Enjoy Singapore! about 8 years ago

 In addition to Chirstl's excellent recommendations above, I would like to add that if by early morning, you mean 7 am onwards, then you have additional means of transportation via our excellent Mass Rapid Transport (MRT) trains and buses that you can board right from the airport itself.
 If you have little luggage, these modes of transport will be your ideal choice as they are much much cheaper than taxis as there are no surcharges such as luggage and airport surcharges.
 Singaporeans know about these cheaper transportation modes and make use of them, but tourists may not be aware.
-So if you have little or no luggage, these alternative transportation would be highly recommended. almost 8 years ago
+So if you have little or no luggage, these alternative transportation would be highly recommended. about 8 years ago

 Regarding getting taxis at designated taxi stands, this is true only in busy town center such as Orchard Road and it's vicinity.
 Elsewhere, you can hail a taxi when you see one with it's green "For Hire" lighted sign on.
 The red "Hired" sign means the taken has been taken.
 This would have been pretty obvious but I am still amazed that I have seen people, Singaporeans even, trying to hail HIRED taxis!
 Of course, do give consideration to taxi drivers and do not hail them at street corners as it is against traffic regulations, also not at bus stops and roads with heavy busy traffic.
-Give taxis plenty of warning if you hail a taxi because stopping suddenly can be hazardous both to the taxi driver and other cars following behind. almost 8 years ago
+Give taxis plenty of warning if you hail a taxi because stopping suddenly can be hazardous both to the taxi driver and other cars following behind. about 8 years ago